-With the changes to the dental care provision due to the COVID-19 pandemic it is important that we pay a little extra attention to teeth.
-Individuals with special educational needs and disabilities may find brushing their teeth a challenging experience due to their sensory issues.
+With the changes to the dental care provision due to the Covid pandemic it is important that we pay a little extra attention to teeth.
+For example, working from home is the perfect time to straighten your teeth.
+However, individuals with special educational needs and disabilities may find brushing their teeth a challenging experience due to their sensory issues.

 For an over responsive sensory system, brushing the teeth can be an unpleasant sensation, it may hurt or tickle.
 Reassure the individual that you understand this and that you are there to help.